What Personal Property Is Protected

 The following property of a debtor used primarily for personal, family or household purposes is exempt from process: 1.
 All wearing apparel of not more than a fair market value of five hundred dollars.
 4. All engagement and wedding rings of not more than an aggregate fair market value of two thousand dollars.
 8. Equity in one motor vehicle of not more than $15,000.

-A.R.S. § 33-1125(1), (4), (8)The list includes clothing ($500), musical instruments ($400), horses and poultry ($1,000), wedding and engagement rings ($2,000), books and personal documents ($250), one watch ($250), a computer or bicycle ($2,000), one motor vehicle (up to $15,000 in equity, or $25,000 if the debtor or a dependent has a physical disability), prescribed prostheses, firearms ($2,000), and all domestic animals or household pets with no dollar limit.
+A.R.S. § 33-1125(1), (4), (8)The full list includes clothing ($500), musical instruments ($400), horses, milk cows, and poultry ($1,000), wedding and engagement rings ($2,000), and the debtor's library, including books, manuals, published materials, and personal documents ($250).
+It also covers one watch ($250), one typewriter, one computer, one bicycle, one sewing machine, or a family bible ($2,000), one motor vehicle (up to $15,000 in equity, or $25,000 if the debtor or a dependent has a physical disability), professionally prescribed prostheses, firearms ($2,000), and all domestic animals or household pets with no dollar limit.

 The Vehicle Exemption Adjusts for Inflation